-BJA may elect to make awards for applications submitted under this solicitation in future fiscal years, dependent on the merit of the applications and on the availability of appropriations in future years.
+Note: This is a multi-year solicitation and BJA may elect to make awards for applications submitted under this solicitation in future fiscal years, dependent on the merit of the applications and on the availability of appropriations.
+In other words, a new solicitation may not be posted in FY 2015; applicants should consider applying for funding under this solicitation for FY 2014 and future year funding.